Umbrel-Community/store/README.md

 ### Apps in the store
+***Warning!: This store installs a separate instance of apps, seperate from the apps provided by the Official umbrel store.***
 * Nextcloud `25.0.1`
-    * **Warning!**: This installs a separate instance of Nextcloud, seperate from the Nextcloud app provided by the Official store.
+* Pi-Hole `5.14.1-hotfix-1`

 ### Technical Details